Bill Veeck rumors, news

 -

 • Today in White Sox History: March 23If Tim Raines had remained retired, he wouldn’t have been able to eventually play with his son, Tim Jr., in Baltimore.
 “Rock” retires ... for a season 1955 Roberto Clemente made a huge splash with a spring training performance at Fort Myers, Fla. against the White Sox.
 The rookie clouts a third-inning triple some 425 feet off of the center field fence, the deepest spot in Terry Park.
-The g...2025See more White Sox stats
+The g...2025Visit the page White Sox statistics

 -